What Is Stem Cell Therapy for Knee Arthritis?

 • Encourage tissue balance

-• Assist natural renewal
+• help natural renewal

 • Reinforcing the body's own healing response rather than introducing a foreign mechanical structure.